KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/3_Geometry.md

 )
 ```

-As with the Elements and Conditions, the type (in this case `"LinearMasterSlaveConstraint"`) will determine its physcial properties.
+As with the `Elements` and `Conditions`, the type (in this case `"LinearMasterSlaveConstraint"`) will determine its physcial properties.

 ## 1.5 Submodelparts

-Aside for the possibility of a `Model` to contain several `ModelParts`, we also have the hability to create subdivisions inside a `ModelPart` which are called `SubModelPart`.
+In addition to the capability of a `Model` to contain multiple `ModelParts`, Kratos provides the functionality to create subdivisions within a `ModelPart`, referred to as `SubModelParts`.
+This hierarchical organization allows for more efficient data management and analysis within complex models.

-Each submodelpart represents a subset of the entitis of a given `ModelPart` that for whatever reason are interesant to keep grouped.
-For example, the elements and nodes that belong to an inlet of a wind tunnel can be a submodelpart of the geometry representinf the wind tunnel.
+A `SubModelPart` represents a subset of the entities (`nodes`, `elements`, etc.) within a `ModelPart` that are grouped together for specific purposes.
+For instance, `elements` and `nodes` associated with the inlet of a wind tunnel can be organized into a `SubModelPart` to facilitate targeted simulations or analyses related to airflow through that inlet.

 It is very important to notice that:

-1) While the different modelParts in a model a essentially different objects, submodelparts are only sets of existing entities.
-New entitites will not be created when added to a submodelpart.
+1) While the different `ModelParts` in a `Model` a essentially different objects, `SubModelParts` are only sets of existing entities.
+New entitites will not be created when added to a `SubModelPart`.
-2) Entitites can belong to different submodelparts
+2) Entitites can belong to different `SubModelParts`
-3) Submodelpart can have other submodelparts, hence, providing you with a mechanism to heriarchicly divide your modelparts. but an entity that belong to a given submodelpart will also belong to all its parents.
+3) `SubModelPart` can have other `SubModelParts`, hence, providing you with a mechanism to heriarchicly divide your `ModelParts`. but an entity that belong to a given `SubModelPart` will also belong to all its parents.

 # 2. Output
 The `vtk_output` block in the ProjectParameters.json gives you an impression on the potential settings for the output.
 Here you will create just a minimal version of it.